Why transition now?

 - Putting the video monitor back into the room to keep an eye on them as they explore their new freedom.

-- Lock the bedroom door if they don’t stop leaving their room.
-I know this is controversial, but they couldn’t get out of their crib before, so I don’t see a difference with locking their door now.
+- Lock the bedroom door if they don’t stop leaving the room.
+I know this may be controversial, but they were ‘locked’ in their crib before, so I don’t see a difference with locking their door now.

 - If they don’t stay in bed for nap time, try quiet time.
 Tell them they still need a rest and can quietly read books in bed until mom/dad gets them.
 There are two reasons to do this: they are tired and need a little rest, and mom still needs a break.

-- I haven’t nighttime potty trained my daughter yet; I am not sure how I will add this to the transition, but if you have any hints/tips, please let me know!
+- I haven’t nighttime potty trained my daughter yet; I am not sure how I will add this to the transition, but if you have any tips, please let me know!

 One final piece of advice: